 Some travellers want to explore the local area during their downtime – and 49% of business travellers have extended a business trip in the last year.
 The ability to leave the hotel and sample the local restaurant scene without fear of falling foul of the expense policy is a boon for these people.

-Picky travellers are at their hardest to manage when they check into a hotel and discover a vital element of their stay is missing.
+Do your homework Picky travellers are at their hardest to manage when they check into a hotel and discover a vital element of their stay is missing.
 It’s a call every travel manager dreads.

 To avoid this, travel managers and organisers should gather traveller requirements prior to the business trip, and we’ve created a super-handy toolkit that helps you to do just that!